-Most of my fishing life, I’ve heard fly fishers tell new-comers that “fly reels just hold the line.”
-I have collected several of the Marryat Classic 7’s and 7A’s, to which I believe there are none finer for ultra-light weight fishing and the drag is important, contrary to public opinion and the advice of many veterans.
+Most of my fishing life, I’ve heard other fly fishers tell new-comers that “fly reels just hold the line.”
+I have collected several of the Marryat Classic CMR 7’s and 7A’s, to which I believe there are none finer for ultra-light weight fishing and the drag is important, contrary to public opinion and the advice of many veterans.
 In addition, the silent drag is a benefit when fishing on crowded streams, so as not be screaming to others, “I have a fish on.”

-I have also experimented with the Abel light-weight reels and those of Sage (as has Rim).
-The Abels do not seem to have as fine of an adjustment at the lower ends of the drag settings and the Sage reels just seem too light, even when paired with their 0-weight rods, so as to balance out the set up.
-But there are so many new light weight reels on the market, including several lessor-known brands, that it is difficult to say with any authority which is the best value, best balance for your rod, or the best match for your style of fishing.
+I have also experimented with the Abel light-weight reels and those of Sage (as has Rim), but not some all of the most recent versions.
+The Abels did not seem to have as fine of an adjustment at the lower ends of the drag settings and the Sage reels just seemed too light, even when paired with their 0-weight rods, so as to balance out the set up.
+However, the new Sage reels are much better and Rim has several, as manufacturers seem to be taking more notice of the fine drag issues.

-I can only tell you what works for me, given my experience with a fair amount of testing, but I am reminded of when I asked Nick Sawyer, the grandson of the late Frank Sawyer and legendary inventor of the Pheasant Tail fly what rod he preferred most of his grandfather’s and he replied something along the lines of, “I don’t know the brand or weight, I’ll have to see if it is written some where on it, I simply enjoy it the most of those I had available to me.”
-Perhaps, we have fallen into the same category of a response, without having fully explored all of the current options on the market.
-So as Rim initially said, I think the best advice is, “find the one that suits you best.”
+Since Rim doesn’t really speak with particularity of favorite gear, as he likes many of them for different reasons, I can only tell you what works best for me, given my experience with a fair amount of testing.
+In doing so, I am reminded of when I asked Nick Sawyer, the grandson of the late Frank Sawyer and legendary inventor of the Pheasant Tail fly what rod he preferred most of his grandfather’s and he replied something along the lines of, “I don’t know the brand or weight, I’ll have to see if it is written some where on it, I simply enjoy it the most of those I had available to me.”
+Perhaps, Rim has fallen into the same category of a lack of definitive response in a day and age when we are looking for Google to give us a one word answer to our problems in life, without having to fully explore all of the current options on the market for ourselves.
+So as Rim initially said, “I think the best advice is find the one that suits you best.”

-Copyright 2011, entire site, all rights reserved, no images or text may be reproduced or reposted in any fashion whatsoever without the express written permission of firstname.lastname@example.org.
+Copyright 2019, entire site, all rights reserved, no images or text may be reproduced or reposted in any fashion whatsoever without the express written permission of firstname.lastname@example.org.